 "God willing that will change.
-The NTC already has a woman so we are hopeful that women will play a significant role in the future of this country."'Still at war'
+The NTC already has a woman so we are hopeful that women will play a significant role in the future of this country."

 In a country that has long suffered from astonishingly high unemployment, Mr Jalil's "hope" that allowances would be paid to the jobless was another crowd-pleaser.

 But there were no details on job creation, education and health care.